YelenaMerzlyakova/Guerilla/README.md

 Read me

 This is a compilation of a README created for the used template and my own additons.

+Read the second part for my additions.

 ---------------------------
 Part one / Template Read me (original creator)